JasonVolkoff/Questing-Flask/README.md

 -   Always `git pull master` before checking out to a new branch
 -   Before setting up a pull request to master remotely, always follow the following steps:
+    NOTE - BEFORE PROCEEEDING FURTHER:
+    If you made _any_ changes to database models (i.e. adding models, adding/changing fields to models, etc) you must first update the migration scripts in `./backend/migrations/alembic.ini`.
+To do this, run `flask db migrate` followed by `flask db upgrade`.
+    This will update the scripts so that anyone else who later pulls the branch from remote can simply `flask db upgrade`.
     1. Switch to your current feature/bug/hotfix branch you'd like to push.
     2. `git pull` to update your local repository.
     3. `git merge master` to integrate any changes that may have been merged to master while you were working on your branch.